-Jeremy Hunt presents Dr Helaine Blumenfeld with honorary OBE.
+Culture Secretary Jeremy Hunt this week presented Dr Helaine Blumenfeld with an honorary OBE.

 Dr Blumenfeld - an American citizen, based between the UK and Italy - has been sculpting in marble and bronze for over 45 years.
 She has been exhibited alongside Henry Moore and Constantin Brancusi, as well as in a wide range of solo and group shows across the world.
 She has created over 50 large-scale commissions for the public and private sector alike and has exhibited widely both in Britain and across the globe.
 In 2007 she became the first ever woman to win the coveted Italian “Premio Pietrasanta e la Versilia nel Mondo” award.